ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Privacy Considerations

-This privacy considerations from section
+This privacy considerations from Section
 7 of the {{I-D.ietf-ace-oauth-authz}} apply also to this profile.

 An unprotected response to an unauthorized request may disclose